Firm-Tofu10/Quiz-App--Web-APIs-/README.md

 If you have any questions, please contact me at brysonnbenson10@gmail.com

 #### Sources
-https://www.w3schools.com/howto/howto_js_countdown.asp (This was starter code this was not an exact copy.)
+https://www.w3schools.com/howto/howto_js_countdown.asp (This was starter code this was not an exact copy.
+It is modified to fit my needs as a timer and not a date.)